Photonic Integrated Quantum Cryptography System

 Professor

-Prof. Giuseppe Vallone is Full Professor at the University of Padova since 2024.
-His research interests are quantum communication, quantum information, photon entanglement and Space applications.
+Full Professor at the University of Padova since 2024, with research interests in quantum communication, quantum information, photon entanglement, and space applications.

 Prof. Paolo Villoresi